Business and other risks

-8. Risk of impairment of non-current assets and goodwill
+8. Risk of impairment of goodwill

 An impairment test is performed for assets for which the book value cannot be recovered.
 If this test results in the conclusion that assets cannot generate a sufficient cash flow, an impairment loss must be recognized.

 If there are substantial asset impairment losses, there may be a significant impact on the financial condition and performance of the Apaman Group.

 9. Risk involving valuation losses and allowance for doubtful accounts for investments, loans receivable, etc.

 Investments and loans are provided to companies that have good prospects for growth.
 Depending on the financial condition of companies receiving these investments and loans, there may be a need to post valuation losses or provisions for the allowance for doubtful accounts.